-Kid-Friendly Eggnog does not include alcohol and no raw eggs.
-This creamy eggnog recipe cooks the eggs and doesn’t include alcohol, so your kids can safely enjoy it with you!
+This kid-friendly homemade eggnog is without alcohol and no raw eggs.
+This easy eggnog recipe cooks the eggs and doesn’t include alcohol, so your kids can safely enjoy it with you!

 I left out the alcohol because I wanted my kids to enjoy it, too.
 This beverage is creamy, not overly egg-y, and just the right amount of sweetness from the sugar and vanilla.
 You can add a touch of other spices, like nutmeg or cinnamon, if you like.
 Again, I kept it simple for my kids, but I can see eventually working the nutmeg and cinnamon in during later years!

 Judah calls this “ice cream drink” because it tastes a lot like vanilla ice cream.
 If you’ve ever made homemade ice cream, you will find that the method here is very similar.
 The prep time is only 15 minutes, then you chill it overnight so your nice cold eggnog is ready to drink in the morning!

 You will find this easy eggnog recipe very simple!
 Give it a try and let me know what you think!
 Did you add spices?
 Did you share it with your kids?

 - 4 eggs yolks